-As confirmed by the internally conducted board evaluation exercise, the board fully endorses the reappointment of the directors offering themselves for the same at the AGM, all of whom are considered to be making a valuable and effective contribution to the board.
+As supported by the externally conducted board evaluation exercise, the board fully endorses the reappointment of the directors offering themselves for the same at the AGM, all of whom are considered to be making a valuable and effective contribution to the board.
 All the non-executive directors were considered to be independent and demonstrating the expected level of commitment to their roles.

-The board recommends that shareholders vote all the directors offering themselves for reappointment/election back into office at the 2023 AGM.
+The board recommends that shareholders vote all the directors offering themselves for reappointment/election back into office at the 2024 AGM.

-Sir David Higgins Chair
+Sir David Higgins

-Responsibilities: Responsible for the leadership of the board, setting its agenda and ensuring its effectiveness on all aspects of its role.
+Responsibilities: Leadership of the board, setting its agenda and ensuring its effectiveness on all aspects of its role.